chinmayhegde/fodl/_posts/2022-01-16-representation03.md

   \frac{1}{2} \cdot \frac{1}{2} \cdot \frac{1}{2^{L^2 + 2}} = 2^{-L^2 - 4} .
   $$

-  But! *Any* linear piece of $f$ has to have *zero* intersection at least half of these triangles (since this linear piece can either be above the purple line or below, not both).
+  But *any* linear piece of $f$ has to have *zero* intersection at least half of these triangles (since this linear piece can either be above the purple line or below, not both).
 Therefore, if we look at the absolute error $|f-g|$ restricted to this particular piece, the area under this curve should be *at least* the area of the missed triangles (shaded in blue).
 Therefore, the *total* error is lower bounded as follows:

   $$
   \begin{aligned}